 Graduating Residents & Fellows

-You found a practice opportunity and they are talking about a Letter of Intent or an employment contract.
+You found a practice and they are talking about a Letter of Intent or an employment contract.
 Now what?